Easy Canned Tuna Cakes

-To ensure that these tuna cakes hold together when cooked, I recommend making them on the smaller side, using approximately a golf ball sized amount of the mixture per patty.
-You could also make bite sized patties and serve them as finger food.
-It also helps to chill the patties in the fridge for a minimum of 20 minutes to help them firm up before frying.
+- To ensure that these tuna cakes hold together when cooked, I recommend making them on the smaller side, using approximately a golf ball sized amount of the mixture per patty

-When frying the patties, don’t move them around in the pan more then necessary.
+- When frying the patties, don’t move them around in the pan more than necessary.
 Allow one side to form a golden crust before flipping it over, and only flip them once.
 I’ve found that these are the best tricks to keep them from falling apart in the pan.

 - 1 tbsp of the liquid from the tuna can